 PLUS, THIS JUST IN: We are excited to be hosting a joint committee dinner with the Corporate Counsel Committee, the IP Committee, and the Health Law Committee.
 It will be Thursday, April 10 at 7:00 PM at Park's Korean Barbecue in LA's Koreatown, which is just a little bit west of downtown LA.
 Come to what is sure to be the most festive of committee dinners - and quite a steal at ticket prices under $50 - and get a taste of the world's biggest Korean neighborhood outside of Korea!

 Jonathan T. Rubens

 Survey of the Law of Cyberspace

-The Cyberspace Committee is proud to make its Survey of Developments in Cyberspace Law for 2011-2012 available here.
+Every year, the Cyberspace Committee is proud to produce its Survey of Developments in Cyberspace Law, published in the Section's journal The Business Lawyer.
 The efforts of over a dozen authors, editors, and law student proofreaders and cite checkers make this Survey a high-quality publication that the committee is pleased to feature.
-Authoring a segment of the Survey is a great way to get involved with the Committee, even if you are unable to participate in meetings or other in-person events.

 The annual survey is a great way to contribute to the work of the Committee as well as to showcase your expertise.
 The Business Lawyer is the premier business law journal in the country, circulating to more than 60,000 readers.
 Even if you do not attend many in-person meetings, you can still volunteer to write.

 The Survey format involves short articles – typically no more than 12 double-spaced pages – covering important case law, legislation, and administrative rulings.
 We encourage single-author pieces rather than collective works; you must receive advance approval for a multi-author piece.
 Authors must be attorneys.
 Student authorship is not allowed, though credit may be given for those who assist you.
 Law review format is required.
 (Dust off your Bluebook – footnotes and pinpoint citations are essential!)